 Creating a signature

 You may want to sign the document, and this too can be done in Preview.
-Go to the icon that looks like a scribble and select Create Signature.
+Go to the icon in the toolbar that looks like a scribble and select Create Signature.

 A window will appear where you can use your trackpad as a virtual notepad.
 Either via your finger or a stylus you simply draw the signature and tap any key once you're finished.